 The Kāpiti Writers’ Retreat is an immersive, two-day gathering for writers, happening on the Kāpiti Coast.
 The retreat includes intensive morning workshops and lively afternoon discussions taught by six established New Zealand writers; space to write, relax and engage with topics critical to your work.
 You’ll find community, encouragement, and a safe place in which to take artistic risks.

-Wairimu Mwangi is a writer and founder of the Literature Africa Foundation.
-She manages Eleven Stories.
+Africa Director Wairimu Mwangi is a writer and founder of the Literature Africa Foundation.
 Her educational textbooks are used in schools across Kenya, Uganda, Tanzania, Rwanda, and Ghana.
 She is passionate about quality education for all and believes that without books or material to read, literacy suffers and when literacy suffers, opportunities decline.
 She enjoys mentoring youth, storytelling, travelling, reading and meditating.
+Contact.

-Ssekandi Ronald Ssegujja is the founder of Writing Our World, an organization in Uganda that uses writing, debate and spoken word to give a platform to people to express themselves.
-He manages Eleven Stories and the Kampala Writers’ Conference.
+Africa Director Ssekandi Ronald Ssegujja is the founder of Writing Our World, an organization in Uganda that uses writing, debate and spoken word to give a platform to people to express themselves.
 He is an events’ organizer who also runs the the writers’ club ‘Coffee and Books’ that happens monthly in Kampala.
 In 2014, his story ‘Walls and Borders’ won the Eastern Africa Writivism Literary prize.
+Contact.